 How prevalent is fentanyl use among young people in Orange County?

-OCDE’s Lambert says it’s difficult to know how widespread fentanyl use is among teens because it’s often taken by young people who believe they’re misusing other medications.
+It’s difficult to know how widespread fentanyl use is among teens because it’s often taken by young people who believe they’re misusing other medications.
+According to the most recent California Healthy Kids Survey, only about 5 percent of ninth- and eleventh-graders in Orange County reported ever using prescription opioids.

-As we mentioned above, fentanyl is incredibly potent.
 While it targets the parts of the brain that control pain and emotions, its effects can include drowsiness, nausea, confusion, respiratory depression and arrest, unconsciousness and death.
-It is about 50 times stronger than heroin and roughly 100 times more powerful than morphine, according to the U.S. Centers for Disease Control and Prevention.

-Young people might be accustomed to taking a certain dosage of a typical medication, like one pill for example.
-But if it contains two milligrams or more of fentanyl, a single pill could be fatal.
+Moreover, young people may be accustomed to taking a certain dosage of a typical medication, like a single pill.
+But if it contains two milligrams or more of fentanyl, even one pill can be fatal.
 Experts say the only safe medications are those prescribed by a trusted medical professional and dispensed through a licensed pharmacist.

 How are children and teens getting this drug?

-Children and teens can acquire illegal pills through friends, or they may buy them through social media or websites.
+Children and teens can acquire illegal pills through friends, or they may buy them through social media apps like Snapchat or websites.
+Some transactions are initiated using only emojis.

 “Previously, the biggest concern was getting medications from the medicine cabinet at home,” Lambert says.
 “These newer pills are clearly black-market, and they’re buying them from unknown sources or from dealers.”